AnyChart/docs.anychart.com/Gauges/Pointers_and_Data.md

 {sample}BCT\_Pointers-and-Data\_Needle\_07{sample}

-Needle can be a thin stick or a pointer of a complex form - you can regulate its width using three similar methods: {api:anychart.core.gauge.pointers.Needle#startWidth}startWidth(){api}, {api:anychart.core.gauge.pointers.Needle#middleWidth}middleWidth(){api} and {api:anychart.core.gauge.pointers.Needle#endWidth}endWidth(){api}.
+A needle can either look like a thin stick or have a complex form.
+The form is adjusted via three methods regulating the needle width: {api:anychart.core.gauge.pointers.Needle#startWidth}startWidth(){api}, {api:anychart.core.gauge.pointers.Needle#middleWidth}middleWidth(){api}, and {api:anychart.core.gauge.pointers.Needle#endWidth}endWidth(){api}.

-Let's make our needle thiner to the end, wider to the center and a bit thiner to the start:
+The sample below shows how they can be used: in the starting point the needle is a bit thinner than by default, then it gets wider to the center and thinner to the end.

 ```
 //needle